 - a.
-Existing Individual Permittees: Existing Individual Permittees must submit a complete application (NOI) for coverage under this Order at least 180 days before the expiration date of the existing individual NPDES permit. - b.
-Existing General Permittees: To continue coverage under this General Permit, dischargers must complete and submit a completed NOI form to the Los Angeles Water Board within 90 days of adoption of this General Permit.
-Dischargers must also collect a representative untreated wastewater/groundwater sample and analyze it for all the constituents listed in Attachment E. Dischargers shall submit the results of the analysis with the NOI, otherwise the existing authorization or NOA may be terminated.
-Dischargers that enrolled under Order No. R4-2018-0125 within the last year can resubmit the analytical data used for their initial enrollment. - c.
+Existing Individual Permittees: Existing Individual Permittees wishing to be covered under this permit shall submit a complete application (NOI) under this Order at least 180 days before the expiration of the existing individual NPDES permit. - b.
+Existing General Permittees: To continue coverage under this General Order, dischargers must complete and submit a completed NOI to the Los Angeles Water Board within 60 days of receipt of the General Order adoption notice; otherwise, permit coverage may be revoked.
+Dischargers must also collect a representative untreated groundwater sample(s) and analyze the samples for all the constituents listed in Attachment E. Dischargers shall submit the results of the analysis with the NOI; otherwise, the existing authorization or NOA may be terminated. - c.
 New dischargers: Applicants shall file a complete NOI at least 45 days before commencement of the discharge.